u9n/dlms-cosem/README.md

 # Training / Consultancy / Commercial Support / Services

 We offer consultancy service and training services around this library and general DLMS/COSEM.
-If you are interested in our services just reach out to us.
+If you are interested in our services just reach at `ìnfo(at)pwit.se`

 The library is an important part of our [Smart meter platform Utilitarian, https://utilitarian.io](https://utilitarian.io).
 If you need to collect data from a lot of DLMS devices or meters, deploying Utilitarian might be the smoothest